cs01/termpair/README.md

 ## Broadcast Your Terminal

-To let others view your terminal
+To let others view your terminal:

 ```
 $ termpair share